edgonzalesjr/Snort-Intrusion-Detection-System/README.md

 ### Tools Used

+- VMWare Workstation: A Type 2 hypervisor runs on x64 Windows and Linux, allowing multiple virtual machines on one physical computer.
 - Snort3: Open-source IDS/IPS tool for network traffic analysis.
 - Fortigate NGFW Eval: Act as the Router and Firewall.
 - Ubuntu Server: Use to host the Snort IDS and SSH server.